Updated: Sep 13

 Upselling involves prompting customers to purchase a premium or more expensive version of the intended product.
 The upsold products are generally more attractive in terms of value for money, utility, or aesthetics, and thus commands a higher price.

-Hot tip: When cross-selling or upselling products, use data from past purchases of other users to understand what increases the perceived value of intended purchase.
+Hot tip: When cross-selling or upselling products, use data from past purchases of other users to understand what increases the perceived value of the intended purchase.

 3. Discounts And Offers